how to get to Great Bear Rainforest

-The Great Bear Rainforest is one of the most remote and beautiful places on Earth, and getting there can be half the fun.
+The Great Bear Rainforest is one of the most remote and beautiful places on Earth, and getting here can be half the adventure.
 While it may take some effort to reach, the journey is well worth it for the once-in-a-lifetime experiences that await.

-There are several ways to travel to the Great Bear Rainforest, depending on your preferences and budget.
+There are several ways to travel to Great Bear Rainforest, depending on your preferences and budget.
 You can fly into one of the nearby airports, sail along the coastline, or even drive (though only up to a certain point).
 If possessing nautical skill and boating knowledge, private boaters and captains can cruise through Great Bear Rainforest and BC Inside Passage as well.

 Whichever way you choose, be sure to plan and prepare in advance, as the journey can be challenging.
 But trust us, it will all be worth it when you finally arrive in this stunning natural wonderland.

-The best and easiest way to get to The Great Bear Rainforest is by air.
-Pacific Coastal Airlines has scheduled flights into Port Hardy, Bella Coola and Bella Bella while Air Canada flies into Prince Rupert for Northern access.
+The best and easiest way to get to Great Bear Rainforest is by air.
+Pacific Coastal Airlines has scheduled flights into Port Hardy, Bella Coola and Bella Bella from Vancouver while Air Canada flies into Prince Rupert for Northern access.

-Pacific Coastal Airlines operates non-stop flights to Bella Coola Airport (QBC) year-round, and it would take approximately 70 minutes to fly from Vancouver to there.
+Pacific Coastal Airlines operates non-stop flights to Bella Coola Airport (QBC) year-round, and it takes approximately 70 minutes to fly from Vancouver.
 The airline operates flights to Bella Coola four times a week, every Sunday to Tuesday and Thursday.
 The flights depart from Vancouver International Airport’s South Terminal (YVR), which is only a 5-minute car ride from the main terminal.
 Flights are subject to seasonal and weather changes.